 - the batter will look a little “dry” and that’s ok. (see photo) These muffins are very moist, so don’t worry!
-Spoon the batter into paper lined muffin cups and bake at 350°F for 25-30 minutes or until tops start to turn golden brown and muffins are firm.
+Spoon the batter into paper-lined muffin cups and bake at 350°F for 25-30 minutes or until tops start to turn golden brown and muffins are firm.
 Ensure they are completely cool before removing from the pan.

-Recipe makes 6 blueberry muffins.
+The recipe makes 6 blueberry muffins.

 This is how the “batter” should look, it is not “pourable” in the slightest.

 These are the muffins before they are baked.
 You can see how firm they are already, this is a good thing!